tradingview/rest_integrations_docs/source/trading/Authentification.rst

 OAuth2 Code flow
 ''''''''''''''''
-| This type of authorization is implemented in accordance with the `RFC 6749 <https://datatracker.ietf.org/doc/html/rfc6749#section-4.1>`_.
+| This type of authorization is implemented following `RFC 6749 <https://datatracker.ietf.org/doc/html/rfc6749#section-4.1>`_.
 | Unlike OAuth2 Implicit flow, OAuth2 Code flow does not have a problem with user identification when refreshing
   an access token, so a refresh token can be used for this and there is no need for cookies.
 In addition, the procedure for obtaining the access token directly and updating it is performed between the TradingView servers and the broker,